LLM Fundamentals

 Context Window

-- GPT-5: up to 400K tokens (300K words)
+- GPT-5: up to 400K tokens (~300K words)

-- Claude Opus 4.7: 1M tokens; Sonnet 4.6 / Haiku 4.5: 200K tokens
+- Claude Opus 4.7: 1M tokens.
+Sonnet 4.6 and Haiku 4.5: 200K tokens

-- Gemini 2.5: 1-2M tokens (750K-1.5M words)
+- Gemini 2.5: 1-2M tokens (~750K-1.5M words)

 Token

 The basic unit LLMs work with.
-A token is roughly:
+Roughly:

-- 1 token ≈ 0.75 English words
+- 1 token is about 0.75 English words

-- "Hello world" = 2 tokens
+- "Hello world" is 2 tokens

-- "Artificial Intelligence" = 3 tokens
+- "Artificial Intelligence" is 3 tokens

 Temperature

-Controls randomness of output (0.0 to 2.0):
+Controls randomness of output, usually 0.0 to 2.0:

 - 0.0-0.3: Focused, deterministic, consistent (facts, code, analysis)